-The islands that make up the Seychelles are widely flung across the Indian Ocean, some being far closer to Madagascar than to Mahe, the capital of the Seychelles.
-The mostly coralline ‘Outer Islands’ , include Desroches Island, Amirantes, Alphonse, Farquhar and Aldabra islands.
+The islands that make up the Seychelles are widely flung across the Indian Ocean.
+In fact some are far closer to Madagascar than to Mahe, the capital of the Seychelles.
+The mostly coral ‘Outer Islands’ , include Desroches Island, Amirantes, Alphonse, Farquhar and Aldabra islands.

 From the air all you see are the blue shadows of the pristine coral reefs.
-It is diving amongst these reefs which draws divers here, with columns and caves to explore and a phenomenal marine life including turtles, mantas and hammerhead sharks.
+And the big attraction is the diving with columns and caves to explore.
+And a phenomenal marine life which includes turtles, mantas and hammerhead sharks.

-The best known of these is Desroches Island, covered with coconut palms and tall hardwood trees – the perfect desert island!
-Desroches is the closest to Mahe, a mere 230km to the south-west, and reached only by air.
-This tiny island, with its luxurious beach lodge, Desroches Island Lodge, has 14km of virgin white sandy beaches, crystal clear azure blue water and a large shallow lagoon protected by a rich coral reef.
-As expected, it is a mecca for scuba divers.
+The best known of these is Desroches Island, covered with coconut palms and tall hardwood trees.
+It’s the perfect desert island!
+Also Desroches is the closest to Mahe, a mere 230km to the south-west.
+This tiny island, with its luxurious beach lodge, Desroches Island Lodge, has 14km of virgin white sandy beaches.
+Plus crystal clear azure blue waters.
+The rich coral reef protects a large shallow lagoon.
+So, as expected, it is a mecca for scuba divers.

 Alphonse Island also has a huge lagoon, dotted with coral reefs.
 This island attracts keen sports-fishers, especially for bone-fishing.